-- When certain ‘releases’ (milestones) are reached, they are marked with tags.
-The releases would include: Conference Build, Publisher demo, latest version v1.2 etc.
+- When certain 'releases' (milestones) are reached, they are marked with tags.
+The releases would include: Conference Build, Publisher Demo, tagged version v1.2 etc.

 The fist 3 options are the part of the asset.
 There are a couple of components to it:

-1) Edit scene option is available only for scene type files and it creates a new scene for additive integration by following a set of conventions.
-Within this new “partial scene” changes are safe to make and Repo Administrator manually reviews these changes and integrates them into the original scenes at the time of integrating a pull request.
-This procedure is supported by a set of conventions, so that it’s always clear what needs to be integrated, when and why.
-The integration is done centrally (by integrating a pull request), but it typically takes much less time than actual work to produce the change, so there is no holding up.
+- Edit scene option is available only for scene type files and it creates a new scene for additive integration by following a set of conventions.
+Within this new 'partial scene' changes are safe to make and Repo Administrator manually reviews these changes and integrates them into the original scenes at the time of integrating a pull request.
+This procedure is supported by a set of conventions, so that it's always clear what needs to be integrated, when and why.
+The integration is done centrally (by integrating a pull request), but it typically takes very little time.
 Different users may edit the same scene in parallel and the integrator decides what goes in if the overlap happens.
 There is never any file conflict since originals are not modified.

-- If the locker changes his mind about the asset he has just locked, he can use the option E.S.
-Tools - Asset Lock/Revoke Lock.
-This is possible only if the user is the actual locker, and if he is currently on the same commit where the locking happened.
+- If the locker changes their mind about the asset just locked, they can use the option E.S.
+Tools - Asset Lock > Revoke Lock.
+This is possible only if the user is the actual locker, and if they are currently on the same commit where the locking happened.
 The system will check the validity of the situation and do the unlocking if conditions are satisfied.

 - System also has the reservation mechanism.
 It works as follows: user chooses E.S.
-Tools - Asset Lock/Reserve Asset option, and he will get a confirm dialog, and if he chooses to accept it he will reserve a spot to be notified when the asset is merged back into the mainlane.
-This happens automatically when Administrator announces unlocks, and he does that after the merge has completed.
+Tools - Asset Lock > Reserve Asset option, and they will get a confirm dialog, and if they choose to accept it they will reserve a spot to be notified when the asset is merged back into the mainlane.
+This happens automatically when Administrator announces unlocks, and they do that after the merge has completed.
 This creates an automated email for now-unlocked assets with contents similar to this: